mryujitanaka/mryujitanaka/README.md

 ## 🎎 Who am I

-With 2+ years of experience in Web Development, I have created over 1,000 super responsive, lightweight, modern, minimalistic, SEO-ready, secure, and ergonomic business projects.
+Graduated in Bachelor of Information Systems, with 2+ years of experience in Web Development, I have created over 1,000 super responsive, lightweight, modern, minimalistic, SEO-ready, secure, and ergonomic business projects.
 I have worked with various types of industries for entrepreneurs, small to mid-size companies, and individuals from America, Canada, Europe, Africa, and Australia who want to bring their ideas to life.

 ## 🥋 Expertise